 It’s not your usual ‘travel with kids because of cultural awareness or learning opportunities’ article.
 It will make you realize that there are so many more simple benefits of family travel, in addition to all the serious stuff.
 Find out!

 I hear you say: ‘Benefits of family travel?
 Are you crazy?
 What benefits???
 It’s expensive to travel with kids, they fight in the car, they cannot sit still, they make noise on the plane, they have to run to the bathroom at the most inconvenient moments, they don’t like the food in the restaurants, you cannot go out late in the evening with kids…’ Yes there is all of that.
 But hey, think positive.
-Here are some great benefits of traveling with children.
+There are also some great benefits of traveling with children!

-With kids you travel slower and see more
+1. You travel slower and see more

 You spend more time enjoying the beautiful scenery.
 As a result, you see all the little things which would have remained unnoticed if you were traveling without kids.

 Your kids will definitely notice lots of details that you didn’t see.
 “Oh dad, look at that dead snake!”.
 “SNAKE???
 WHAT SNAKE?
 OMG, IT ISN’T DEAD!”